MystenLabs/walrus-docs/docs/blog/04_testnet_update.md

 according to their stake weight.

 A staking web dapps is provided to experiment with this functionality.
 Community members have also created explorers that can be used to view storage nodes when considering who to stake with.
+Staking ensures that the ultimate governance of Walrus, directly in terms of storage nodes, and indirectly in terms of parameters and software they chose, rests with WAL Token holders.